-- a) Mothball the structure per Secretary of the Interior standards: board up and secure the structure's windows, doors, and openings/gaps; restrict interior access; provide ventilation; develop and implement a maintenance and monitoring plan. - b) Exterior: repair deteriorated portions of the siding, doors, and windows; remove dilapidated shed attached to the building; repair failed portions of the roof; replace in-kind character defining elements: siding, wood windows, and wood doors; stabilize loose and peeling paint and repaint the exterior. - c) Foundation and floor: raise up the deteriorated sections of floor and install pressure treated blocking to prevent further deterioration. - d) Wildlife management: pest control, preconstruction surveys for bats and woodrats prior to stabilization activities; bat deterrence and exclusion; develop bat habitat replacement plan; remove wildlife in the structure. - e) Site preparation: remove weeds adjacent to the structure.
+- a) Mothball the structure per Secretary of the Interior standards: board up and secure the structure's windows, doors, and openings/gaps; restrict interior access; provide ventilation; develop and implement a maintenance and monitoring plan. - b) Exterior: repair deteriorated portions of the siding, doors, and windows; remove dilapidated shed attached to the building; repair failed portions of the roof; replace in-kind character defining elements: siding, wood windows, and wood doors; stabilize loose and peeling paint and repaint the exterior; remove non-character defining exterior elements that are in disrepair. - c) Foundation and floor: raise up the deteriorated sections of floor and install pressure treated blocking to prevent further deterioration. - d) Wildlife management: pest control, preconstruction surveys for bats and woodrats prior to stabilization activities; bat deterrence and exclusion; develop bat habitat replacement plan; remove wildlife in the structure wildlife removal is recommended in this alternative to reduce the rate of damage over time. - e) Site preparation: remove weeds adjacent to the structure. - f) ADA: construct an accessible path of travel from the parking area to the residence.